realm/realm-js/examples/rn-multiple-realms/README.md

 1. [Create an App Services App](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-ui/).
 2. [Enable Email/Password Authentication](https://www.mongodb.com/docs/atlas/app-services/authentication/email-password/) and [Anonymous Authentication](https://www.mongodb.com/docs/atlas/app-services/authentication/anonymous/).
+    * For this example app, we automatically confirm users' emails.
 3. [Enable Flexible Sync](https://www.mongodb.com/docs/atlas/app-services/sync/configure/enable-sync/) with **Development Mode** enabled.
+    * Select `sample_mflix` as the database to store new collections in.
-    * When Development Mode is enabled, [queryable fields](https://www.mongodb.com/docs/atlas/app-services/sync/configure/sync-settings/#queryable-fields) will be added automatically, and schemas will be inferred based on the client Realm data models.
+    * When Development Mode is enabled, [queryable fields](https://www.mongodb.com/docs/atlas/app-services/sync/configure/sync-settings/#queryable-fields) will be added **automatically**, and schemas will be inferred based on the client Realm data models.
-    * Queryable fields used in this app include:
+    * For information, queryable fields used in this app include:
       * Global (all collections): `_id`
       * `movies` collection: `title`, `fullplot`, `type`, `year`, `genres`, `poster`
       * `PrivateContent` collection: `userId`
     * (Development Mode should be turned off in production.)
+4. Don't forget to click `Review Draft and Deploy`.

 ### Add Atlas Triggers and Functions

-> If you set up your App Services App [via a CLI](#via-a-cli), you can **skip this step** as the triggers and functions should already be defined for you.
+> If you set up your App Services App [via a CLI](#via-a-cli-recommended), you can **skip this step** as the triggers and functions should already be defined for you.

 We will add a trigger that is automatically triggered when users register with email and password.
 This trigger in turn calls a function to create a `PrivateContent` document containing the `myList` field.
 When a user is deleted (e.g. by manually deleting them via the App Services UI) we also add a trigger and function for deleting the `PrivateContent` document.